 In the election of directors, you may vote "FOR" all of the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
-For each of Proposal 2, Proposal 3, Proposal 4 and Proposal 5, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
+For each of Proposal 2 and Proposal 4, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
 If you "ABSTAIN" as to any of these proposals, the abstention has the same effect as a vote "AGAINST" the proposal.
+For Proposal 3, you may vote for "EVERY YEAR," "EVERY TWO YEARS," "EVERY THREE YEARS" or "ABSTAIN."

 If you provide specific instructions, your shares will be voted as you instruct.
-If you sign your proxy card or voting instruction form with no further instructions, your shares will be voted in accordance with the recommendations of the Board ("FOR" all of the nominees to the Board of Directors, "FOR" the approval of the amendments to our Amended and Restated 2010 Stock Incentive Plan, "FOR" the approval of the amendment to our 1997 Employee Stock Purchase Plan, "FOR" the approval of the compensation of our named executive officers, and "FOR" the ratification of the independent registered public accounting firm and in the discretion of the proxy holders on any other matters that may properly come before the meeting).
+If you sign your proxy card or voting instruction form with no further instructions, your shares will be voted in accordance with the recommendations of the Board ("FOR" all of the nominees to the Board of Directors, "FOR" the approval of the compensation of our named executive officers, for a frequency of "EVERY YEAR" of future advisory stockholder votes on the compensation of our named executive officers, and "FOR" the ratification of the independent registered public accounting firm and in the discretion of the proxy holders on any other matters that may properly come before the meeting).